collectiveidea/twirp-rails/README.md

 ## Motivation

-Make serving a [Twirp](https://twitchtv.github.io/twirp/) RPC Services as easy and familiar as Rails controllers.
+Make serving [Twirp](https://twitchtv.github.io/twirp/) RPC Service as easy and familiar as a Rails controller.
 Add a few helpful abstractions, but don't hide Twirp, Protobufs, or make it seem too magical.

 Out of the box, the [`twirp` gem](http://github.com/github/twirp-ruby) makes it easy to add [Services](https://github.com/github/twirp-ruby/wiki/Service-Handlers), but it feels clunky coming from Rails REST-ful APIs.
 We make it simple to build full-featured APIs.
 Hook in authorization, `before_action` and more.